 The atmosphere is surreal and magical and is sure to be a hit with children, but is often just as cool for adults—a stroll through Zoolights is an ideal date night idea.

 Most of Zoolights is outdoors, but a few indoor areas remain open, including the South Pacific Aquarium where you can watch sharks and tropical fish and warm up as the building is always roasty toasty.
-The new Pacific Seas Aquarium will not be open during Zoolights, though, so don't promise your kids that you'll go see the sea turtles.
+The Pacific Seas Aquarium is not open during Zoolights, though, so don't promise your kids that you'll go see the sea turtles.
 Most of the animals are asleep by the time Zoolights starts, but a few remain awake, most notably the meerkats, which are also located in a covered area.

 Parking and Crowds